UK: Charles III Discusses "Painful Past" at Commonwealth Meeting

 • British monarch King Charles III claimed on Friday that "the most painful aspects of our past continue to resonate,” as he called for issues to be discussed "with openness and respect” at a Commonwealth Heads of Government Meeting (CHOGM) in Samoa.

-• As African and Caribbean nations reportedly seek reparations for the UK's historic transatlantic slave trade, the British monarch emphasized the need to "understand our history, to guide us towards making the right choices in future."
+• As African and Caribbean nations reportedly seek reparations for the UK's historic transatlantic slave trade, the British monarch emphasized the need to "understand our history — to guide us to make the right choices in the future."
 He added: "none of us can change the past."

 The Spin